 Thus, although we all need to study in detail to understand the phenomenon called “Universe” but we shouldn’t lose our mind in the labyrinth of long and complex philosophical debates as “devil is always in the detail.”

-I am not eligible for “Medium Partner Program” and If you have found this article useful, you can also support me by buying my e-book by clicking the link below.
+I am not eligible for “Medium Partner Program” and If you have found this article useful, you can also support me by buying my a coffee.
+To do this you have to simply click the link below and follow the steps.
 Thank you.